Clara Driscoll (philanthropist): Saving the Alamo

 A divide between two factions erupted over how the long barracks property was to be used.
 Driscoll and others believed it was not part of the original structure and should be turned into a park.
 Clara offered to raze the building at her own expense.
 De Zavala was adamant that the long barracks was part of the original building and where the major part of the battle had occurred.
 In 1908, De Zavala had a stand-off with authorities inside the structure.
 By 1911, Governor Oscar Branch Colquitt ordered the long barracks be restored to its original condition as it was in mission days.
 During the 1912 restoration, workers discovered foundation work that verified De Zavala's instincts that the structure had indeed been an original part of the Alamo.
 However, Governor Colquitt was eventually unsuccessful in preserving the barracks building and when he was out of town on business Lieutenant Governor William Harding Mayes allowed for the further removal of the second floor of the structure.

 Clara continued to work on behalf of the Alamo for the rest of her life.
 In 1931, she again put up $70,000 of her own money to help the state legislature purchase more city property surrounding the shrine.
 In 1933, she backed down city engineers who wanted to purchase a portion of the Alamo property to widen Houston Street.
 By 1935, the persuasive Driscoll talked the City of San Antonio Fire Department out of putting a new fire station adjacent to the Alamo.
 As president of the DRT in 1936, she oversaw Centennial celebrations of the shrine.

 When Clara died in 1945, her body lay in state in the Alamo chapel.

 Political involvement

-Driscoll served as the Democratic party's national committeewoman from Texas 1922–1938 and supported her friend John Nance Garner's 1940 bid for the Presidency.
+Driscoll served as the Democratic party's national committeewoman from Texas 1922–1938 and supported her friend Nance Garner's 1940 bid for the Presidency.
 Garner's campaign cost $165,000.
 She continued to support Franklin D. Roosevelt after he was reelected.

 Upon her death, Time magazine described Clara's political acumen:

 Money Player.
 Politicians soon learned to respect her: she could drink, battle, cuss and connive with the best of them, outspend practically all of them.
 Uvalde's white-browed John Nance Garner became her great & good friend—in & out of smoke-filled rooms, they understood each other.
 She made quadrennial $25,000 donations to national campaigns, but know-how, not money, worked her up to national committeewoman.